 I Hate Past Me: Flash hates that he used to be a bully in high school - especially after seeing the trauma he caused his former victims - and finds himself wishing he could go back in time and beat some sense into his teenaged self.
 Unfortunately, one of his students, Darius Fowler, is a Generation Xerox of his old self, which infuriates him to no end.

 Kid Sidekick: Gets one in the form of Mania when the Venom symbiote's clone bonds to his teenaged neighbour Andrea Benton.

 Just Eat Him: When Deadpool tried impersonating Spider-Man during Flash's fight with the Thunderbolts, Venom chews him up before spitting him out in pieces.

 Man Bites Man: Bites off Toxin's arm during their first rematch, and occasionally munches on thugs to satiate the symbiote's hunger.

 The Masquerade Will Kill Your Dating Life: His relationship with Betty Brant takes a nosedive after he becomes the new Venom.
 It is only after her surviving the Savage Six arc and learning he has been operating as Venom where she dumps him for good.

-Military Superhero: Former US military and was working for them until a short time after the Spider-Island arc.
+Military Superhero: He's a former colonel in the US military and was working for them until a short time after the Spider-Island arc.
 Following that, he served under Captain America and the Avengers while moonlighting as an independent hero.
 He later signed onto Red Hulk's Thunderbolts before leaving the team to join the Guardians of the Galaxy.

 Mind Rape: A new ability Flash's "Venom" personality has developed after Hellstrom sticks a demon into him, making it able to look into enemies' minds and remotely control several individuals at the same time, as demonstrated during his battle with the U-Foes, though Flash is uncertain whether the symbiote or the demon (or both) was in control at the time.